hacknlove/orgasmoproject/examples/infinite/drivers/@orgasmo/strapi/README.md

 user: `admin@example.com`
 password: `BullSh1t.Security`

-> Trhough 20 years of effort, we've successfully trained everyone to use passwords that are hard for humans to remember, but easy for computers to guess.
+> Through 20 years of effort, we've successfully trained everyone to use passwords that are hard for humans to remember, but easy for computers to guess.
 > https://xkcd.com/936/

 ## Start orgasmo